 Protective Strategies for Ozempic Users

 Maintaining excellent oral hygiene becomes even more critical when taking medications like Ozempic.
 Staying well-hydrated throughout the day helps combat dry mouth symptoms and supports your mouth’s natural cleansing mechanisms.
 Consider using sugar-free gum or lozenges to stimulate saliva production, but avoid products containing sugar that could feed harmful bacteria in your mouth.
+Fluoride rinses can also help protect tooth enamel from the effects of reduced saliva flow and potential acid reflux.

 Regular professional cleanings and examinations take on increased importance for patients taking diabetes medications.
 Periodontal maintenance appointments allow us to monitor your gum health closely and address any developing issues before they become serious problems.
-We may recommend more frequent cleanings or specialized treatments to help counteract the medication’s potential effects on your oral environment.
+We may recommend more frequent cleanings or targeted antibiotic treatments to help counteract the medication’s potential effects on your oral environment.

 When to Seek Professional Periodontal Care

 Early intervention provides the best outcomes when addressing medication-related oral health changes.
 Professional periodontal therapy options can help restore your gum health and prevent more serious complications from developing.
-Don’t wait until problems become severe – proactive care helps you maintain your oral health while benefiting from your diabetes management plan.
+Don’t wait until problems become severe: proactive care helps you maintain your oral health while benefiting from your diabetes management plan.

 Contact Laudenbach Periodontics & Dental Implants Today